Originally published December 2024 · Updated February 2026 with more travel tips.

 Pro Tip: Buy your tag online and save it on your phone!
 Be ready to show it along with a photo ID at park entrances or dive shops.

-When it comes to accommodations, Bonaire has something for everyone: luxurious resorts, private villas, cozy apartments, and boutique inns.
+When it comes to where to stay in Bonaire, you’re spoiled for choice: luxurious resorts, private villas with pools, cozy apartments, and charming boutique inns.
+There’s something for every style and budget.

 I was invited to Bonaire for a press trip alongside three other journalists, and we were hosted at Grand Windsock Bonaire – offering private villas, apartments, and penthouses.
 I stayed in one of their private villas: it was the perfect mix of comfort and exclusivity.